This is an editorial-style portrait I took of my father.

 He also enjoyed the work.
 And difficult work it was.
 I have done plenty of it myself, but I could never keep up with my old man.
 My mom would bring him out a mason jar full of juice on ice to trick him into taking a break.
 My father was a man of discipline.
 I really wanted to capture his spirit in a photograph.

 The shot turned out exactly how I wanted.
-My dad was pleased, but when I handed my mother the framed print, she began crying.
+My dad was also pleased, but when I handed my mother the framed print, she began crying.
 The picture showed my father in his element; a hard-working man with un-erring ethics and a heart of gold.